The News and Events

 Our own 'Who do you think you are' story connecting families with ancestors from Newtown!

 Can you link your family to the cottages at our Museum?
-We were excited recently when we had a message from New Zealand finding a connection to the Clayton family.
+We were excited recently when we had a message from New Zealand finding a connection to the Clayton family who lived in Penygloddfa and are incorporated into our story.

 In 2016 a visitor came to the Museum seeking information about her ancestors - the Claytons - who lived in Commercial Street (then South Street) in the 1840s.
 She was not only pleased to see where they had lived, but she gave us information on several generations of the family, some of whom emigrated to Australia.
 We have been happy she let us use the Clayton story in the Museum.